AlexRogalskiy/charts/README.md

 ![Styled Charts](https://styled-charts.alexrogalskiy.vercel.app/api?category=[category])
 ```

-There are several options you can use, and the options is:
+There are several options you can use from the list:

 |  Options  | Description               |   Type                           | Example                | Query Params          |
 | --------- | ------------------------- | -------------------------------- | ---------------------- | --------------------- |